schlich/loomio_help/content/user_manual/threads/index.md

 Select the group you want to have the discussion within.
 If you started the thread from your group page, this group will be pre-selected.

 Give your thread a title.
 Be concise with your words and try to keep it short.
 You can always update the title of the thread later.

 Use the context panel to introduce the topic.
-Give the background information or links that people will need to participate, and explain what kind of participation you're looking for from people.
+Give background information or links that people will need to participate, and explain what kind of participation you're looking for.

 ## Thread privacy
 If your group privacy is "Closed" or "Secret" then your threads will be private.
 Private means that only members of the group, and people you invite into the thread are able to view the thread.